 How to Solve Words in Context for the NEW Digital SAT

-You might also see questions about short phrases used figuratively.
+You might also find questions that focus on short phrases used in a figurative, rather than literal, sense.

 1. The Substitution Method